spaar/key-manager-mod/README.md

 but if they don't, the machine will still work just fine.
 The Key Manager also supports adding multiple keybinds to a single block control.

+Many thanks to Redstoneman for his immense help in creating this mod!
+He helped design how it should work, find any bugs and supplied the explanation GIFs and his F-22 for inclusion as example machine.

 ## Installation

 0. Install spaar's Mod Loader if you haven't already.